Clomid 《Clomiphene》

 Kidney disease

-Nerve damage (called “neuropathy”) that can cause numbness or pain in the hands and feet
+Nerve damage (called “neuropathy”) can cause numbness or pain in the hands and feet

 The need to have toes, fingers, or other body parts removed by